astoeckel/ev3_event_broker/README.md

 The message header is used in both communication directions.
 Note that the `source name` and `source hash` always refer to the sender of the message; i.e., in `client --> server` messages the source name and source hash could be used by the server to identify the client.
 In particular, both `ev3_broker_client` and `ev3_broker_server` will discard all messages in which `source_name` and `source_hash` match the own name and hash.
 This is necessary because of UDP broadcasts being received by the sender itself.

+When assembling these messages, you must ensure that the total packet length is never larger than the MTU (the C++ code limits the packet size to 1280 bytes).

 ```
 Sync word   |   4 Bytes | 0xCAA29C3A
 Source name |  16 Bytes | string